Skip to main content

 Silicone bakeware almost seems too good to be true.
-Reusable, non-stick, and available in hundreds of sizes, colors, and fun shapes, these containers make baking even more creative and fun.
-These tools are also much less wasteful, reducing the need for paper cupcake wrappers and rolls upon rolls of parchment paper.
-They’re also easy to clean and durable enough to withstand years of use.
+Reusable, non-stick, and available in hundreds of sizes, colors, and fun shapes, these tools and containers make baking even more creative and fun.
+They are also much less wasteful, reducing the need for paper cupcake wrappers and rolls upon rolls of parchment paper.
+Plus, silicon bakeware is easy to clean and durable enough to withstand years of use.

 But are there drawbacks — or even dangers — to regularly using silicone baking molds?
 Sure, these baking tools are popular and convenient, but are they really what you need?
 Let’s dive into the ins and outs of baking with silicone.